 - Just five percent of PEs are members of the National Society of Professional Engineers (NSPE) compared to higher percentages of licensed members in other professional societies, such as American Medical Association (AMA) and American Bar Association (ABA).
 Such low participation limits the number of volunteers available to advance NSPE’s anti-licensure exemption and other efforts (Chap.
 4).

-- Disasters like the Ford Pinto fires, Space Shuttle Challenger explosion, General Motors ignition switch disaster, Deepwater Horizon oil rig tragedy, amusement ride accidents, Merrimack Valley gas distribution system fires, and Boeing 737 MAX 8 crashes share a common feature.
+- Disasters like the Ford Pinto fires, space shuttle Challenger explosion, GM ignition switch disaster, BP Deepwater Horizon oil rig tragedy, amusement ride accidents, Merrimack Valley gas distribution system fires, and Boeing 737 MAX 8 crashes share a common feature.
 The organizations behind the failures were exempt from placing licensed engineers in charge.
 Engineering was not conducted under the direction of competent and accountable engineers whose paramount responsibility was public protection (Chap.
 3, App.
 G).

 In my view, the preceding facts and observations about American engineering cumulatively describe a public-protection predicament.
 That predicament includes: